 - Accepting friend requests from “friends of friends”

 We understand that healthcare expenses can get, well, expensive.
-Still, you shouldn’t forsake the medical attention you need.
+Still, you shouldn’t skip the medical attention you need.
 Not only could this jeopardize your health, but it could also jeopardize your claim.

-- You need medical evidence to tie your injuries to the collision.
-If you don’t have imaging scans, lab test results, or other supporting information, the insurer could contest your injuries’ cause.
+Consider the following:- You need medical evidence to tie your injuries to the collision–if you don’t have imaging scans, lab test results, or other supporting information, the insurer could contest your injuries.

-When the insurance company offers a settlement immediately after your collision, consult your Ohio car accident lawyer.
+When the insurance company offers a settlement immediately after your collision, consult your attorney.
 They can explain whether an offer meets your needs.
 If not, they can negotiate a better deal.

-Though the law in Ohio clearly states who is financially responsible in a motor vehicle accident, recovering compensation from uninsured and underinsured motorists is an uphill battle.
+Though the law in Ohio clearly states who is financially responsible in a motor vehicle accident, recovering compensation with an underinsured or uninsured driver lawsuit in Ohio is an uphill battle.

-Therefore, working with a car accident lawyer in Ohio has benefits.
+Therefore, working with an experienced car accident lawyer has benefits.
 We know how to navigate the legal system, understand the laws, and seek the best possible outcome.
+As your attorney, we will:

 Give yourself time to discuss your case with us before talking to insurance companies.
 Insurers will likely contact you immediately after an accident.
 Insurance companies may deny your claim or offer you an initial settlement that does not fairly cover your losses.
 Many times, talking to an insurance company can jeopardize your case.